MTF Fact Sheet

-MTF has been involved with the recovery, aseptic processing and distribution of bone, tendons and ligaments for 25 years, and with dermal tissue recovery, processing and distribution since 2005.
+MTF has been involved with the recovery, aseptic processing and distribution of bone, tendons and ligaments since 1987, and with dermal tissue recovery, processing and distribution since 2005.

 MTF was founded by leading academic orthopedic surgeons who identified an increasing need for high quality allograft tissue and a means to evaluate outcomes of orthopedic allograft surgery.

-MTF was initially founded with the goal of increasing the availability of tissues, especially large grafts, through a centralized inventory of tissues.
+MTF was initially founded with the goal of increasing the availability of tissues, especially large grafts for orthopaedic oncology, through a centralized inventory of tissues.
 In the ensuing years, this goal has expanded to include the development of more technologically advanced tissues, which are processed from musculoskeletal tissues, adult stem cells and from skin.
 Affiliations with medical device companies have offered many new opportunities to ensure that the gifts of each donor are used in the most effective way possible.

-MTF operates three independent recovery locations: in New York, Texas and Illinois.
+MTF operates three tissue recovery locations in New York: Albany, Syracuse and Rochester.

 MTF relies on three boards for governance: its Board of Directors, its Medical Board of Trustees and its Donation Board of Trustees.